ilijavlahovic24-bit/rag-search/README.md

 ## Motivation

-The goal is to demonstrate understanding of retrieval mechanisms from the inside out, not just using off-the-shelf libraries - the same principle behind the other systems projects in this portfolio (implement the mechanism, don't rely on a black box).
-Directly relevant to positions like **Perplexity** (backend search optimization), and paired with **DistillBench** as a two-project combination aimed at Perplexity/JetBrains roles.
+The goal is to demonstrate understanding of retrieval mechanisms from the inside out, not just using off-the-shelf libraries (implement the mechanism, don't rely on a black box).

 ## Architecture